 Mawashi Geri – Yoko Geri

-With this combination a single leg is used to strike twice at a single opponent.
-A Mawashi Geri is delivered, but upon completion of the kick the knee is pull straight back in so the knee is forward of your navel, the shin is generally parallel to the floor and the heel points directly at the opponent.
+With this combination, a single leg is used to strike twice at a single opponent.
+A Mawashi Geri is delivered, but upon completion of the kick the knee is pulled straight back in so the knee is forward of your navel, the shin is generally parallel to the floor and the heel points directly at the opponent.
 The Yoko Geri is then extended into the target area and quickly returned to the same position.
 Now the foot drops down and draws back to reestablish a Sochin Dachi.
-The foot might also initiate a cross step so you can move away from the opponent and switch sides.
+The foot might also initiate a cross-step so you can move away from the opponent and switch sides.
 Naturally, you may also wish to move in some other manner to assist with your next planned tactic.